Chapter 1 : Chapter One

 He was also surprised, that she would ask such a question.

-“Of course” he answered truthfully, touching her chin to make her face him, her hazel eyes meeting his steely grey.
+“Of course,” he replied.
+He touched her chin to make her face him, her hazel eyes meeting his steely grey.

-“Why would you ask such a question, my love?” he asked her seriously, he was without a doubt troubled by her sudden doubts of his love for her.
+“Why would you ask such a question, Astoria?” he asked her seriously, he was without a doubt troubled by her sudden doubts of his love for her.

 She remained silent, a small tear gliding down her cheek.
 The sight of her crying made his heart stop; he was suddenly concerned and confused.